Notes Mark 1 B

 Now as he walked by the sea of Galilee, he saw Simon and Andrew his brother casting a net into the sea: for they were fishers.
 And Jesus said unto them, Come ye after me, and I will make you to become fishers of men.
 And straightway they forsook their nets, and followed him.
 And when he had gone a little farther thence, he saw James the son of Zebedee, and John his brother, who also were in the ship mending their nets.
 And straightway he called them: and they left their father Zebedee in the ship with the hired servants, and went after him.

 And they went into Capernaum; and straightway on the Sabbath day he entered into the synagogue, and taught.

-1. The are employed; the fishing trade is a hard trade; they are not lazy men but are diligent to work.
+1. They are industrious they worked with their fathers; but they were pretty much self employed, if they did not catch fish they did not make money ; the fishing trade is a hard trade; they are not lazy men but are diligent to work.

 Far too often we want the Lord to call us to work for him but we are not industrious to do the work that is before us; why should he want us to work for him.